fyndoc/vms/docs/task-manager/audit.md

 ### Audit the SKUs

-1. Go to the **Tasks** menu of your organisation.
+1. Go to the **Tasks** menu of your organization.
 It shows a list of all the tasks assigned to you.

 2. Click on the task.
 A **Task Detail** page would open.